MicrosoftDocs/power-platform/power-platform/sap/templates/integration-assistant/overview.md

 ---
-title: Integration assistant for SAP&reg; solutions
+title: Integration assistant for SAP solutions
-description: Learn about Integration assistant for SAP&reg; solutions and how it translates business-oriented goals into actionable SAP NetWeaver tasks.
+description: Learn about Integration assistant for SAP solutions and how it translates business-oriented goals into actionable SAP NetWeaver tasks.
 author: microsoft-dustin
 ms.author: drasener
 contributors: